 Prior to founding Groundworks Farm, Margaret and Kevin had the opportunity to work under some very talented farmers.

 Margaret did her undergrad work in education at Earlham College before embarking on her farming journey.
 She completed an apprenticeship for two years at Caretaker Farm in Williamstown, Massachusetts where she studied vegetable production under farmer Don Zasada.
 Prior to that Margaret worked in the livestock crew for Heifer International’s ranch in Perryville, Arkansas for a season, interned at a diversified farm in Greece, and held a job on a chainsaw crew for the Southwest Conservation Corp in Colorado and New Mexico.
 Margaret loves reading, and when she is not farming you can often find her curled up re-reading a Barbara Kingsolver book!
 Margaret currently serves on the board at the Howard Gardner High School in Alexandria, VA and recently received the Outstanding Alumni Award for her contributions.

 Kevin’s first introduction to farming was in 2007.
 While studying biology as an undergrad at Middlebury College, Kevin had the opportunity to work at a very unconventional farm.
 At Essex Farm in New York State–at that time the only Whole Diet CSA in the world–Kevin decided to dedicate his life to sustainable farming.
-Since then, Kevin has explored the country using various modes of transportation–bike, car, plane, and on-foot–learning everything he can about sustainable farming, and all the trades so vital to success in farming–electrical, plumbing, mechanics, framing, carpentry, and concrete work.
+Since then, Kevin has explored the country using various modes of transportation–bike, car, plane, and on-foot–learning everything he could about sustainable farming, and all the trades so vital to success in farming–electrical, plumbing, mechanics, framing, carpentry, and concrete work.
 Prior to founding Groundworks Farm, Kevin worked at Flagstaff Hay and Grain in Flagstaff, Arizona, at Boundbrook Farm in Vergennes, Vermont and at the McCleod Croft in Harris, Scotland.
 Kevin is an avid musician and tries to make time to write songs and play his instruments.
 Kevin enjoys long distance running, and is currently training for his fifth marathon.